strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Run

-You can run any step of the tutorial by executing it's corresponding *install* script from the [app root (ie. the `notes-app-gateway` dir)]().
+You can run any step of this tutorial by executing it's corresponding *install* script from the [app root (ie. the `notes-app-gateway` dir)]().
 For example, to run step 1: